davebrunger/stock-api/README.md

 [here](https://learn.microsoft.com/en-us/ef/core/testing/choosing-a-testing-strategy) for more information.
 I have also included Swashbuckle to generate a simple Swagger UI that can be used for testing locally.
 Documentation comments are used to supplement the automatically generated UI.
-Unit tests are provided in NUnit and make use of FluentAssertions.
+Unit tests are provided in NUnit and make use of FluentAssertions and MockQueryable.Moq.

 ### API Endpoints
 The following API endpoints were created to meet the specification: